This command helps you find any outgoing references within a certain scope, which can be as narrow as a function or as large as a project.

 This command comes in handy when you are going to move a class or a method to another place.
 You will be able to use the list of outgoing references to estimate additional changes that the move will require.

-Find usages of the symbols defined outside of the current scope
+Find usages of the symbols defined outside the current scope

-In the editor, set the caret at a function or class.
+Set the caret at a function or a class.

 Press Ctrl+Shift+G or choose Navigate | Navigate To… from the main menu , and then select Referenced Code in the Navigate To menu.